 - 1. Enable the Stop recording after check box. - 2.
-Type a number of seconds in the text box.
+Enter a number of seconds in the field.

 If you set the number of seconds of silence too low, callers might be cut off while pausing between phrases or speaking quietly.